johannal/SolarSystem/Ken.md

 Up at the top of this list are the colors from my asset catalog.
 I'm going to choose this readoutBackgroundColor that I just created.

 That looks good.
-Now I want to make sure that things are still looking good in light, so I'm goign to pop open the bar here at the bottom of IB.
+Now I want to make sure that things are still looking good in light, so I'm going to pop open the bar here at the bottom of IB.
 I can toggle my UI between light and dark.
 It's looking mostly good, but it looks like I may have broken this other location readout up here.

 One really handy way to work is to open up the Preview.
 Now I can see my UI in light and dark at the same time.
 Let's make that location readout use the same color.